 Applying Slip-and-Fall Liability to Different Property Types

-Slip-and-fall cases in Kansas City may seem fairly straightforward: someone slips, falls, is injured, and then sues.
-Yet there is actually a lot more to these types of liability claims.
+Slip-and-fall liability may seem fairly straightforward: someone slips, falls, is injured, and then sues.
+Yet there is actually a lot more to these types of Kansas City liability claims.
 Every misstep on a slippery surface does not warrant legal action.
 It may, therefore, help many to avoid any undue stress or concern by understanding which if these situations may merit legal action.

 - A property owner created a fall hazard

 - A property owner knew of a fall hazard yet did nothing to fix it